History of the Philippines: Fifth Republic (1986–present)

-Administration of Corazon Cojuangco Aquino (1986–1992)
+Administration of Corazon Aquino (1986–1992)

-Corazon Aquino immediately formed a revolutionary government to normalize the situation, and provided for a transitional "Freedom Constitution".
-A new permanent constitution was ratified and enacted in February 1987.
+Corazon Aquino immediately formed an emergency government to try stabilizing the country's situation that provided for a transitional "Freedom Constitution".
+A new permanent constitution would later be ratified and enacted in February 1987.

 The constitution crippled presidential power to declare martial law, proposed the creation of autonomous regions in the Cordilleras and Muslim Mindanao, and restored the presidential form of government and the bicameral Congress.

 Progress was made in revitalizing democratic institutions and respect for civil liberties, but Aquino's administration was also viewed as weak and fractious, and a return to full political stability and economic development was hampered by several attempted coups staged by disaffected members of the Philippine military.

 Economic growth was additionally hampered by a series of natural disasters, including the 1991 eruption of Mount Pinatubo that left 700 dead and 200,000 homeless.

 During the Aquino presidency, Manila witnessed six unsuccessful coup attempts, the most serious occurring in December 1989.

 In 1991, the Philippine Senate rejected a treaty that would have allowed a 10-year extension of the U.S. military bases in the country.
 The United States turned over Clark Air Base in Pampanga to the government in November, and Subic Bay Naval Base in Zambales in December 1992, ending almost a century of U.S. military presence in the Philippines.

-Administration of Fidel Valdez Ramos (1992–1998)
+Administration of Fidel V. Ramos (1992–1998)

 In the 1992 elections, Defense Secretary Fidel V. Ramos, endorsed by Aquino, won the presidency with just 23.6% of the vote in a field of seven candidates.
 Early in his administration, Ramos declared "national reconciliation" his highest priority and worked at building a coalition to overcome the divisiveness of the Aquino years.

 He legalized the Communist Party and laid the groundwork for talks with communist insurgents, Muslim separatists, and military rebels, attempting to convince them to cease their armed activities against the government.
 In June 1994, Ramos signed into law a general conditional amnesty covering all rebel groups, and Philippine military and police personnel accused of crimes committed while fighting the insurgents.

 In October 1995, the government signed an agreement bringing the military insurgency to an end.
 A peace agreement with the Moro National Liberation Front (MNLF), a major separatist group fighting for an independent homeland in Mindanao, was signed in 1996, ending the 24-year-old struggle.
-However, an MNLF splinter group, the Moro Islamic Liberation Front continued the armed struggle for an Islamic state.
+However, an MNLF splinter group, the Moro Islamic Liberation Front, continued the armed struggle for an Islamic state.

 Efforts by Ramos supporters to gain passage of an amendment that would allow him to run for a second term were met with large-scale protests, leading Ramos to declare he would not seek re-election.

 On his presidency the death penalty was revived in the light of the rape-slay case of UPLB students Eileen Sarmienta and Allan Gomez in 1993 and the first person to be executed was Leo Echegaray in 1999.